yuvrajverma01/Dev-Circle-React-App/README.md

 $ npm install firebase-tools
 ```

-## Roadmap
+## 📁 File Structure

-There are total 7 Main Components and API's amdin actionType.js and the directory structure of the project is given below:
+The file structure of the current project is structured as shown below:

 ```
 my-app